The Moon and the Sledgehammer

+The Moon and the Sledgehammer is a British 1971 cult documentary film directed and written by Philip Trevelyan and produced by Jimmy Vaughan.

+Premise

-The Moon and the Sledgehammer is a British 1971 cult documentary film directed by Philip Trevelyan and produced by Jimmy Vaughan which documents the eccentric lives of the Page family, consisting of the elderly Mr Page and his adult children Jim, Pete, Nancy and Kath, who live in a wood in Swanbrook, near Chiddingly, Sussex without mains gas, mains electricity or running water.
+The film documents the eccentric lives of the Page family, consisting of the elderly Mr Page and his adult children Jim, Pete, Nancy and Kath, who live in a wood in Swanbrook, near Chiddingly, Sussex without main gas, electricity or running water.
 The sons find employment by fixing mechanical things as odd jobs and maintain two traction engines.

-The film, which is 65 minutes long, consists of interviews with the Page family, interspersed with footage of them going about their lives in the forest.
+The film comprises interviews with the Page family, interspersed with footage of them going about their lives in the forest.
 It was shot using natural light on 16mm colour film.
 The sound is mono and there is no voice-over narration.